wizgod/Member-Reputation-Wizgod/README.md

 ## Credits

-Forked and modernized from github repository https://github.com/Steve-C/Member-Reputation from original code by Daniel James (danieltj).
+Forked and modernized from github repository https://github.com/Steve-C/Member-Reputation from original code by Daniel James (https://github.com/danieltj27).
 Updated for PHP 8.2 and phpBB 3.3.15 compatibility.

 ## Licence